-D Rating

-The D Rating is an introduction to the fun and challenge of riding, establishing safety habits and knowledge of the daily care of a pony and tack.
-The D rated member learns to ride independently, with control, maintaining a secure position at the walk, trot and canter and over low fences.
+D Rating: The D Ratings are an introduction to the fun and challenge of riding, establishing a foundation of safety habits and knowledge of the daily care of a pony and tack.
+The D-1 through D-3 Pony Club member learns to ride independently and with control, maintaining a reasonably secure position at the walk, trot and canter and over low fences.
 All D ratings are awarded at the club level.